-If you are still deciding on a wedding date and you’re not sure the best time of year for your special day this blog post is for you.
-Each season and each month has its own advantages depending on where you live of course or where you will travel for your wedding ceremony.
+If you are still deciding on a wedding date and are unsure of the best time of year for your special day, this blog post is for you.
+Each season and each month has advantages depending on where you live or where you will travel for your wedding ceremony.

-By the end of this post, you just might have a better idea of what season or even what month you want to have your wedding.
+By the end of this post, you might have a better idea of what season or month you want to have your wedding.

-There are so many options when trying to find the best month to have a wedding.
-Typically people have a few things in mind that are non-negotiables like the city where the wedding will take place or your venue.
-But if you’re open to considering the best month to have a wedding because of cost or other reasons Wedistry’s blog post is for you.
+There are many options when trying to find the best month to have a wedding.
+Typically people have a few things in mind that are non-negotiables, like the city where the wedding will take place or your venue.
+But if you’re open to considering the best month to have a wedding for cost or other reasons, Wedistry’s blog post is for you.

-The sooner you can decide on a wedding date the better.
-There are some details that you will want to get set as soon as possible.
+The sooner you can decide on a wedding date, the better.
+You will want to get some details set as soon as possible.
 The wedding venue is at the top of that list because you can’t replace your preferred wedding venue.

 Best Month to Have a Wedding

-The obvious theme for February is Valentine’s Day but you may or may not want to include this theme for obvious reasons such as being too obvious or your previous experience and feelings about that elusive holiday.
-It’s a ready-made theme but it’s also still in the heart of winter so this might only be your choice if you have a special story that includes Valentine’s Day as a part of your story.
+The obvious theme for February is Valentine’s Day, but you may or may not want to include this theme for obvious reasons such as being too obvious or your previous experience and feelings about that elusive holiday.
+It’s a ready-made theme, but it’s also still in the heart of winter, so this might only be your choice if you have a special story that includes Valentine’s Day.

-In many locations, March is when winter weather finally breaks and you have the opportunity for beautiful scenery depending on your location in the US.
-As wedding season slowly starts to begin in March you will see the cost start to also increase and venues will start to become a little tougher to reserve around this time.
+In many locations, March is when winter weather finally breaks, and you have the opportunity for beautiful scenery, depending on your location in the US.
+As wedding season slowly begins in March, you will see the cost increase, and venues will become a little tougher to reserve around this time.

-As wedding season gets in full swing, you will definitely see a difference in availability in cost starting in April.
-Although you may be clear of snow you definitely will want to be careful about one of the rainiest months and keep as much of your events indoors if this is the month that works best for you.
-This might require a little more creativity but there are many ways to make the most of this month that is known to be trouble when it comes to weather.
+As wedding season gets in full swing, you will see a difference in availability in cost starting in April.
+Although you may be clear of snow, you will want to be careful about one of the rainiest months and keep as many of your events indoors if this is the month that works best for you.
+This might require a little more creativity, but there are many ways to make the most of this month that are known to be trouble regarding weather.

-Similar to October, May is a great month because it’s not quite as competitive as June but just as beautiful when it comes to weather.
-In fact, you may prefer a little cooler temps from May to June.
-Some of the most amazing weather can take place in May depending on where you live so this just might be your first choice if you are looking for the best of all categories.
-This just might be your best month to have a wedding.
+Like October, May is a great month because it’s not quite as competitive as June but just as beautiful regarding the weather.
+You may prefer a little cooler temps from May to June.
+Some of the most amazing weather can take place in May, depending on where you live, so this might be your first choice if you are looking for the best of all categories.
+This might be your best month to have a wedding.

-Our first month of the year that is also one of the most popular, June offers beautiful weather and has the least amount of conflicts with guests schedules making this the perfect combination for this highly sought-after wedding month.
-When you don’t have to worry as much about conflicting with school schedules whether it’s little ones or college, it makes for a much less stressful planning experience.
+Our first month of the year is also one of the most popular, June offers beautiful weather and has the least amount of conflicts with guests’ schedules making this the perfect combination for this highly sought-after wedding month.
+When you don’t have to worry about conflicting school schedules, whether it’s little ones or college, it makes for a much less stressful planning experience.

-July is also a peak wedding month for some of the same reasons as July but with temperatures rising for the next month or 2 it might be just slightly easier to get your venue and the costs will still be high but not as high as in June.
-As we get closer to the hottest days of summer you will just need to be a little more strategic about when your wedding events take place.
+July is also a peak wedding month for some of the same reasons as July, but with temperatures rising for the next month or 2 it might be slightly easier to get your venue, and the costs will still be high but not as high as in June.
+As we get closer to the hottest summer days, you will need to be a little more strategic about when your wedding events occur.

 Please don’t take your wedding party to play beach volleyball the week of the wedding!
 You want everyone to be at their best and ready to take stunning wedding photos.
 We don’t need anyone getting heatstroke.
 If you have your wedding in July, you may want to have your ceremony a little later in the day.

-August is another peak month but again, as summer comes to a close you are in the danger zone when it comes to the possibility of having a shockingly hot wedding day.
-August is known to record some of the hottest days of the year depending on where you live so again this is a month when you will want to have events as late as possible.
-Don’t shy away from August though.
-With a little planning, you will not compete at the same rate with other premium months but you may still get everything you want in cost, availability, and weather.
+August is another peak month, but as summer comes to a close, you are in the danger zone regarding the possibility of having a shockingly hot wedding day.
+August is known to record some of the hottest days of the year, depending on where you live, so again this is a month when you will want to have events as late as possible.
+Don’t shy away from August, though.
+With a little planning, you will not compete at the same rate as other premium months, but you may still get everything you want in cost, availability, and weather.

-September is the “other” premium wedding month along with June.
-Some of the reasons for this are the absolutely gorgeous weather in many locations, sunsets, design possibilities, and more.
+September is the “other” premium wedding month, along with June.
+Some reasons for this are the gorgeous weather in many locations, sunsets, design possibilities, and more.
 Everything you want could happen in the perfectly placed September month.
-You have much less chance for troublesome weather but everything else you want or need is a possibility.
+You have much less chance of troublesome weather, but everything else you want or need is possible.

-October might be a sneaky kind of good month if you are wanting to keep costs down, not pay premium prices for venue and vendors, and have weather that is still beautiful but not too hot or too cold.
-In October you can really go all-in on a fall design at just about any location in the country and have a beautiful wedding.
+October might be a sneaky kind of good month if you want to keep costs down, not pay premium prices for venue and vendors, and have weather that is still beautiful but not too hot or cold.
+In October, you can go all-in on a fall design at just about any location in the country and have a beautiful wedding.
 Another excellent choice for your best month to have a wedding.

-November is not typically a peak month but it may be beneficial for your fall wedding especially if you are considering a backyard wedding.
+November is not typically a peak month, but it may be beneficial for your fall wedding, especially if you consider a backyard wedding.
 Think about the fall wedding design theme and how this date may best suit you.
-It will start to get cool of course so think about having your ceremony earlier in the day or this is when you may need to make sure that all of your events are indoors.
-Even think about traveling and walking to your events because many places start to see snow and winter weather this time of year.
+It will start to get cool, of course, so think about having your ceremony earlier in the day or this is when you may need to make sure that all of your events are indoors.
+Even think about traveling and walking to your events because many places start to see snow and winter weather this time.

 Here is another great video about planning for wedding weather: